blynkkk/blynkkk.github.io/new/en/datastream_feedback.md

 When you click on the button - it sends `1` value to the hardware.
 In case hardware is online and accepts the value - it can send back the applied value (telling us that door was successfully opened).
-If hardware wasn't online or haven't send any confirmation sue to error or non acceptable value - data stream value will be reverted to the previous value.
+If hardware wasn't online or haven't send any confirmation due to error or non acceptable value - data stream value will be reverted to the previous value.

 Here is a simplest code example that shows how you can make it work: